UltraMessaging/um_troubleshoot/README.md

 Note that in both transport sessions, the number of NAKs sent is less than the lost packets detected.
 This is because UM does not send NAKs immediately upon gap detection.
-The monitoring system caught the receiver at a time that some NAKs are still in their initial delay interval.
+The monitoring thread caught the receiver at a time that some NAKs were still in their initial delay interval.

 Also note that there were NCFs.